espruino/EspruinoDocs/devices/DHT22.md

 In all cases, a field called `raw` is present which contains the raw data received, as a string of `1` and `0` characters.

+**Note:**
-**Note:** You can also supply a second argument which is the number of retries if there is an error.
+You can also supply a second argument which is the number of retries if there is an error.
 The default is 10.
+Collecting period should be : >2 seconds.

 Buying
 -----